1924–25 Yale Bulldogs men's ice hockey season: Season

 While the team was undefeated to that point in the season, arch-rival Harvard was next up and were expected to give the Elis their biggest test of the season.
 Despite being played in Boston, the game was marred by poor ice and slowed down the pace of play.
-The sad state of the rink affected both teams but didn't stop Yale from getting two separate 1-goal leads.
+The sad state of the rink affected both teams but did not stop Yale from getting two separate 1-goal leads.
 Unfortunately, Harvard was able to answer both times and the Elis had to rely on stellar play from Jenkins to stay in the match.
 Eventually the game was sent into overtime and Harvard got a glorious opportunity about half-way in.
 Crimson winger Austin broke in on the Bulldog cage while Jenkins charged out to meet him.
 A quick shot was partially stopped by the Yale netminder but the puck squirted between his pads and slid towards the goal.
 While the on-ice referee ruled that the puck had not completely crossed the line before being cleared away, the goal judge overruled the ref and credited Harvard with what turned out to be the game-winner.
 The Elis were forced to stew over the loss for a couple of weeks as the exam break had arrived and they did not play again until February.
 Unfortunately, by this time the weather had warmed and Bishop's pond had turned into a slushy quagmire.
 The ice was so bad that both teams agreed to only play two periods and neither was able to score.
 Jenkins was credited with a tremendous performance despite the conditions.
 Less than a week later, the two met for a rematch in Hanover and Yale's stingy defense enabled the Elis to take the game with a few quick passing plays.